zaphar/jeremy.marzhillstudios.com/content/engineering-managment-is-hard.md

 # Communication

-> You are a conduit between the needs of the business and the capabilities
+## You are a conduit between the business and the engineering team
-> of the engineering team

 In many ways being an engineering manager is about being a translator.
 You are a conduit between the needs of the business and the capabilities of the